 For further information, see: The Information Commissioners Office Website

-This Privacy Notice was last amended in December 2018.
+This Privacy Notice was last amended on May 2019.
 If this privacy notice changes in any way, we will place an updated version on this page.